 New omnichannel techniques are evolving all the time, and customers expect you to keep up with the times.
 Keep an eye on what your competitors are doing, and be prepared to keep upgrading every aspect of your business.
 Today, for example, smart speakers are still new and fairly rare, and AR is just a curio.
 But by 2020, according to Gartner, 30% of searches will be done without a screen, and 100m people will use AR for shopping.
-That’s coming up fast - so start planning now!
+That’s just two years away - so start planning now!

 Ask yourself, how do your customers expect to...

 ... pay you?

 - Mobile wallet

 ... get their purchases?